George L. Kallander

 FLAS Award, 1998, 1999

-Beastly Rites: Human-Animal Relations and the Hunt in Premodern Korea and Northeast Asia, forthcoming
+Human-Animal Relations and the Hunt in Korea and Northeast Asia.
+Edinburgh University Press, May 2023

 The Diary of 1636: The Second Manchu Invasion of Korea.
 Columbia University Press, August 2020

 Salvation through Dissent: Tonghak Heterodoxy and Early Modern Korea.
-UCLA Philosophy and Religion Series, AKS Korean Classics Library.
-Hawai’i: University of Hawai’i Press, January 2013
+University of Hawai’i Press, January 2013

 Presentations and Events

-“Controlling Wild Animals and Beastly Monarchs: Eaerly Choson Kings in a Post-Mongol World.”
+“Controlling Wild Animals and Beastly Monarchs: Early Choson Kings in a Post-Mongol World.”
 Presentation, Academy of Korean Studies Europe, October 30, 2021.